AngusKenny/BO-TPOT/README.md

                       warm_start=True,
                       max_eval_time_mins=pipe_eval_timeout)
 ```
-This is similar to above, with a few main differences.
-Firstly, zero generations are used so because we just want the TPOT object for the purposes of evaluating pipes, generating them.
+This is similar to above, with a few differences.
+Firstly, zero generations are used as we just want the TPOT object for the purposes of evaluating pipes.
 Secondly, population size is set at 1, because we only want to evaluate one pipeline at a time - it is for this reason we set `n_jobs` to 1 as well.
 The configuration dictionary `tpot_config_copy` is a deepcopy of `config_dict` that is created at the start of each run, as Python dictionaries store information by reference, so any change made in one run will be carried over until the next.
 Finally, `warm_start` is set to `True`, otherwise TPOT deletes all parameter sets (psets) and current population data after it finishes its operation.

 The parameter `init_pipes` specifies a population of TPOT pipelines which have been previously evaluated, after which BO should be applied[^1].
 This population is searched for the best pipeline, and all other pipelines which have matching structures to the best pipeline.
 A pipeline is said to have a matching structure if it has the same operators, in the same order, but with different parameters.
 For example, the pipeline:
 ```text